Criminal Convictions and Professional Licenses in Texas

 If you are facing accusations that could pose a threat to your career, you need dedicated and experienced legal assistance.
-To discuss your case with a Texas professional license defense attorney, call the Leichter Law Firm at 512-495-9995.
+To discuss your case with a Texas criminal defense attorney for professionals, call the Leichter Law Firm at 512-495-9995.
 We will review the facts of your case and give you sound legal advice on the best course of action.

 Grounds for License Suspension or Revocation